-Officers and staff should not confer before making their accounts (whether initial or subsequent detailed accounts).
-It is important that KPWs individually record their honestly held belief of the circumstances at the time force was used.
-Therefore, there is no need for them to confer with others about what was in their mind at the time of the incident and when force was used.
+Officers and staff should not confer with others before making their accounts (whether initial or subsequent detailed accounts).
+It is important that KPWs individually record their honestly held recollection of the circumstances.
+Therefore, there is no need for them to confer with others about what was in their mind at the time of the incident.